RatJuggler/dinosauria-bot/README.md

   "TWITTER_ACCESS_TOKEN_SECRET": "<your access token secret here>" }
 ```
-As the bot is really only meant to tweet once a day it will send a tweet then exit immediately.
+As the bot is really only meant to tweet once a day it will send a tweet then immediately exit.
 I'm running it daily with a Cron
 job so that it's not sat there idling for the rest of the time.

 ## Addendum